Carrosen/fizzbuzz_js/README.md

 #### In your README to the best of your knowledge please explain the difference between feature and unit test.

 ### Answer:
-Unit tests make sure that all the units of code functions in isolation and with feature testing you are testing the application as a user would.
+Unit tests will test small parts of code and with feature testing you are testing the application as a user would in bigger portions.

 ---